yamigr/pusudb/README.md

 ### HTTP

-Use a middleware after the query.
-To query the db use req.db.query like in the following example.
+Use a middleware after the querying.

 ```js
 pusudb.use('http', function(req, res, next){